Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the rotating Gilt-TNR

 As for the non-rotating case, we also see in \cref{tab:isospec1} a bunch of non-universal eigenvalues of $\nabla R^\circ$, associated with derivative interactions.
 Of some interest here is the leading irrelevant $\mathbb{Z}_2$-even eigenvalue $\lambda_{\rm irr}\approx 0.78$, as it would control the rate of approach to the fixed point if the traditional "shooting" method were used instead of the Newton method, see \cref{rem:TvsN} below.

-Another curious observation may be made about the subleading $\mathbb{Z}_2$-odd eigenvalues $0.0027\pm 1.5364i$, which are very close in absolute value to the pair of subleading $\mathbb{Z}_2$-odd eigenvalues 1.5328 and 1.5300 of $\nabla R$ reported in the same table, but are almost imaginary rather than real.
-It is tempting to speculate that these eigenvalues are associated with the CFT derivative operators $\partial \sigma$, $\overline\partial \sigma$, with the phase $\pm i$ being due to $\pi/2$ rotation of a spin-1 operator.
-Could it be that while the magnitude of derivative operator eigenvalues is not predictable, their phase may be at least approximately predictable for the rotating RG map?
-Similarly, there are almost imaginary $\nabla R^\circ$ eigenvalues in the $\mathbb{Z}_2$-even sector which may be associated with $\partial \epsilon$, $\overline\partial \epsilon$ and with $\partial T$, $\overline\partial\, \overline T$ (not shown in \cref{tab:isospec1} since they belong to the lower part of the spectrum).
-While we do not quite see how to make this correspondence rigorous for the Jacobian eigenvalues, we will see in \cite{paper-DSO} that the same pattern holds rigorously for the eigenvalues of the scaling operator.
+Note that the subleading $\mathbb{Z}_2$-odd eigenvalues $0.0027\pm 1.5364i$ of $\nabla R^\circ$ in \cref{tab:isospec1} are close in absolute value to the pair of subleading $\mathbb{Z}_2$-odd eigenvalues 1.5328 and 1.5300 of $\nabla R$ reported in the same table, but are almost imaginary rather than real.
+These eigenvalues are likely associated with the CFT derivative operators $\partial \sigma$, $\overline\partial \sigma$, with the additional phase due to $\pi/2$ rotation of an operator with spin $\pm 1$.
+This correspondence between eigenvalues of $R$ and $R^\circ$ would be exact if the fixed points were the same.
+The fixed points are not exactly the same but close, and it seems that the Jacobian varies sufficiently slowly for the reasoning to be approximately true.
+Therefore, while the magnitude of derivative operator eigenvalues is not predictable, their relative phase between $R$ and $R^\circ$ may be at least approximately predictable.\footnote{We thank Naoki Kawashima for a discussion.} Similarly, there are almost imaginary $\nabla R^\circ$ eigenvalues in the $\mathbb{Z}_2$-even sector which may be associated with $\partial \epsilon$, $\overline\partial \epsilon$ and with $\partial T$, $\overline\partial\, \overline T$ (not shown in \cref{tab:isospec1} since they belong to the lower part of the spectrum).
+We will see in \cite{paper-DSO} that the same pattern holds rigorously for the eigenvalues of the lattice dilatation operator.